-The Album Confluence is a mixed bag of 7 centuries of music history played by a unique duo: Saxophone and Recorder.
-As far as we know this combination has never been heard, and if you’d ask me 25 years ago I probably would have laughed at the suggestion of such a duo.
+The Album Confluence is a mixed bag of seven centuries of music history played by a unique duo: Saxophone and Recorder.
+As far as we know this combination has never been heard, and if you’d ask me twenty-five years ago I probably would have laughed at the suggestion of such a duo.

 We started experimenting with a wide range of recorders and saxophones: the most ordinary ones, but also rare instruments like vintage 1920’s saxophones and very low and high recorders.
 We soon realised that with standard instruments the combination of high versus low worked beautifully, like a bass recorder with soprano saxophone or vice versa.
 If we would play at the same register the recorder would quite often be smothered by the full sound of the saxophone.

 Adriana breukink has been a life long friend of Ronald, and has a reputation of being one of the most influential recorder builders world wide.
 She would quite often come to our concerts and rehearsals, and she got so inspired by the possibilities of our instrument combination that we became an active part in her search for recorders with a bigger sound and larger reach. the outcome of this search is a marvelous instrument called the Eagle Recorder, an instrument that can easily blend and compete with a wide range of other contemporary instruments and ensembles.